-At a given time, every element e contains $n^e$ markers.
+At a given time, every element e contains n^e markers.
 During the FE matrix building process, viscosity and density values are needed at the quadrature points.
 One therefore needs to project the values carried by the markers at these locations.
-Several approaches are currently in use in the community and the topic has been investigated by Deubelbeiss and Kaus (2008) and Duretz et al. (2011) for instance.
+Several approaches are currently in use in the community and the topic has to project the values (2008) and Duretz et al. (2011) for instance.

-ELEFANT adopts a simple approach: viscosity and density are considered to be elemental values, i.e. all the markers within a given element contribute to assign a unique constant density and viscosity value to the element by means of an averaging scheme.
+ELEFANT adopts a simple approach: viscosity and density are considered to be ele-25 mental values, i.e. all the markers within a given element contribute to assign a unique constant density and viscosity value to the element by means of an averaging scheme.